 10% Sucrose - Dissolve 10 gm of sucrose in 100 ml deionized water and sterilize by autoclaving.
 Sucrose is a lyoprotectant and provides good viability, especially when compared to skim milk.
 At 10% sucrose also acts as its own matrix.
 However, bacteria preserved in sucrose must be kept colder than in other media during lyophilization to prevent melting and collapse of the sample.

 Reagent 18 - This ATCC formulation is more involved to prepare, but the results are well worth it.
 Add 0.75 gm Trypticase Soy Broth, 10 gm sucrose, and 5 gm BSA Fraction V to 100 ml deionized water.
 BSA will denature and clump if autoclaved, thus sterilize by filtration using a 0.2 micron filter.

-Drying Buffer (OPS Diagnostics, Lebanon, NJ) - This
+Microbial Freeze Drying Buffer (OPS Diagnostics, Lebanon, NJ) -

-commercial formulation is very similar to Reagent 18, but it lacks
+This commercial formulation is very similar to Reagent 18, but it

-animal protein (i.e., there is no BSA).
-For large scale projects, it
+lacks animal protein (i.e., there is no BSA).
+For large scale

-is more cost effective than using BSA which tends to be very
+projects, it is more cost effective than using BSA which tends to be

 Lyophilization Vials/Tubes - Vials and tubes used for lyophilizing bacteria (or anything for that matter) are made of glass.
 Plastic doesn't work, especially microfuge tubes, for long-term storage (water can pass through plastic!).
 The choice of vial or tube is very important for long-term survival of freeze dried bacteria.
 The difference between vials and tubes (ampoules being considered as a tube) is that vials are sealed with a stopper while tubes/ampoules are sealed with a flame.
 Following are more details on vials and tubes.